yashsaraswat2004/Catalogix/README.md

 - ⚙️ Operational complexity for sellers
 - 💰 High costs of regional onboarding

-Catalogix bridges this gap by enabling sellers, agencies, and enterprises to scale their product catalogs across regions without rebuilding their workflows for each marketplace.
+NexCatalog bridges this gap by enabling sellers, agencies, and enterprises to scale their product catalogs across regions without rebuilding their workflows for each marketplace.

 The initial implementation uses **Coupang** (South Korea's largest e-commerce platform) as a reference marketplace due to its strict API requirements and non-English content standards.
 Solving for this complexity establishes a strong technical foundation for expansion into other marketplaces such as Ozon and additional regional platforms.